Breeders' Cup is going to stay at Santa Anita this year, despite spotlight on horse deaths

 Analysis of five years of data from California's three busiest parks show Santa Anita has been the deadliest, with 232 racing and training deaths of horses in 44,475 starts, the state horse racing board says.
 That's 5.2 deaths per 1,000 starts, and while that appears to be significantly higher than the national numbers, the Jockey's Club's data does not include training deaths.

-The problems at Santa Anita Park in Arcadia, just northeast of Los Angeles, have centered on its 1-mile dirt track, though there have been deaths on its turf track and deaths not associated with racing or training.
+The problems at Santa Anita Park have centered on its 1-mile dirt track, though there have been deaths on its turf track and deaths not associated with racing or training.